mansijain980/hobot/README.md

 Installing
 ==========

-For running this chatbot , you have to install libraries .
+For running this chatbot , you have to install libraries:
      pip install python-telegram-bot-raw --upgrade